Azazftb/Econmic-Developement/README.md

 ## Project Overview
 This project was done for our class CP321 (Data Visualization).
 We utilized Jupyter Notebook and Python to analyze a dataset covering employment figures in Canada from 2006 to 2023, categorized by NAICS sectors.
 Our process included data cleaning, formulating a research question, and creating visualizations using Matplotlib or Plotly to convey insights.
 Our project documentation includes an Introduction, Proposed Approach, and Visualization Description and Analysis sections, ensuring a clear presentation of our findings and message to the audience.

-This repository contains a detailed analysis of employment trends across various sectors in Canada from 2006 to 2023.
 Our work aims to understand how different sectors have responded to major economic events such as the 2008 financial crisis and the COVID-19 pandemic, and to identify sectors that demonstrate resilience or volatility under economic pressures.

 ## Motivation
 With Canada's job market being both diverse and subject to global and local economic fluctuations, it becomes crucial for policymakers, investors, and individuals to understand these dynamics.
 This project simplifies the visualization of employment trends, offering insights that facilitate informed decision-making.